PradCoder/ExplorationsOnTheRubiksCube/4GR3Project.md

 We notice that we can use a 4-tuple, $(\rho, \sigma,v,w)$ to describe any configuration of the cube.
 Where $\rho \in S_8$, $\sigma \in S_12$, $v \in \mathbb Z_8^{12}$ and $w \in \mathbb Z_2^{12}$

+## Summarized proof
+ The first thing to show is that the three conditions are necessary, that is, they hold for any legal configuration.
+To do this we just need to show that if the conditions are satisfied for a configuration, then they also hold for the configuration obtained from it by twising one of the six faces.
+This involves just looking at the six cases individually.

+Next we would need to show that if we had a configuration that satisfies the three conditions then the puzzle is solvable.
+Here is where our four basic moves come in handy.
+Let's recall them here for convenience.

+Since the corner and edge permutations have the same parity we can assume they are both even (otherwise twist any random face 90 degrees since this would multiply each by a 4-cycle which is odd).
+Since the corner permuation is even it is a product of 3-cycles, therefore the corners can be solved using 3-cycles.
+(We have a 3-cycle move that can be modified to cycle any 3 corner cubies on the puzzle.)
+Similarly, the edge permutation is even and can be solved using 3-cycles.

+Now all cubies are in their correct cubicles.
+We now have to orient them to solve the puzzle.
+Condition (b) says that the number of clockwise corner twists is equal to the number of counterclockwise corner twists modulo 3
+.
+So first twist any cw, ccw pairs into their solved positions.
+The result will be that all remaining corner twists will occur in triples: 3cw or 3ccw.
+These can be solved using our pairwise corner twisting moves.
+Finally, condition (c) says an even number of edges will be flipped.
+Luckily we have a move that will flip them in pairs.
+Therefore the puzzle can be solved.
 # Section 4

 In this section we demonstrate which cubes are solvable and which ones aren't by applying the Fundamental Theorem of Cubology